Updates

 With the loss of her husband, “my world changed, and life became unbearable for me and the kids,” Ndlovu says.

-Tragedy struck again soon after her husband’s death, when two of her four children passed away.
+Tragedy struck again soon after her husband’s death when two of her four children passed away.
 A third child died in 2020.

 Determined to provide for her family, Ndlovu decided to become a ranger.
-She joined up in 2010, going through a “grueling” ranger training course that she describes as a test of “physical and mental strength.”
+She joined up in 2010, going through a “gruelling” ranger training course that she describes as a test of “physical and mental strength.”

 Annabelle was translocated from the Wild is Life elephant orphanage in Harare to Panda Masuie in 2018 after a successful rehabilitation.